polyaxon/polyaxon/site/docs/management/ui/teams.md

 You can invite members to a team and give them higher roles within the team.

-e.g. A user can be an outsider of an organization and can be invited to a single project as an admin without having access to other project.
+e.g. A user can be an outsider of an organization and can be invited to a single project as an admin without having access to other projects.

 ![team-invite](../../../../content/images/dashboard/teams/invite.png)